Birmingham Hit and Run Accident Lawyers

 Many of these injuries are not only costly but also require rehabilitation and rest.
 If your injuries are preventing you from returning to work in order to support yourself and your family, your settlement should take into account your lost wages.
 If your employer offers disability benefits and your injuries make you eligible to take advantage of them, our lawyers can help you access them as you heal.

 When someone fails to stop when they cause an accident, they could face serious consequences.
 Some common reasons that a driver may flee include:

 - Under the influence of drugs or alcohol

 - Attempting to avoid responsibility

-Though these are all common reasons a person may flee the scene of an accident, none of them are acceptable.
+None of these are acceptable reasons for a person to flee the scene of an accident.
 While some perpetrators are never caught, others may be more inclined to come forward and claim responsibility for the damage that they have caused.
 When this is the case, a lawyer can help you locate the at-fault party and recover damages as soon as possible.